Dansby Swanson Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays' 3.73 team ERA leads all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).

 © 2023 Data Skrive.
 All rights reserved.